Environmental Studies

 1

-A full list of the approved courses for the minor appears at the end of the Environmental Studies Courses section.
+Students must choose a 300-level elective from the full list of the approved electives at the end of the Environmental Studies Courses section.

 Additional Specifications